CODEPhylo/phylospec/website/src/lib/blog/the-way-of-phylospec.md

 ## It's an Ecosystem

 PhyloSpec attempts to break down existing fragmentation in the field.
-It tries to create a thriving ecosystem of shared tools, model repositories, [experiment repositories](https://www.phylodata.com), educational material, documentation, and workshops.
+It tries to create a thriving ecosystem of shared tools, model repositories, <a href="https://www.phylodata.com" target="_blank">experiment repositories</a>, educational material, documentation, and workshops.
 Who knows, we might have a PhyloSpec conference at some point!

 ## Layered Extensibility